Anti-Fakes

 We use Google Firebase as our entire backend.
 This means several Google services receive data:

-- Firebase AI Logic / Vertex AI Gemini — receives the round’s claim text plus your transcript or typed answer after you give permission in the app; returns a score and short feedback.
+• Firebase AI Logic / Vertex AI Gemini — for Easy and Hard, receives the round’s claim text plus your transcript or typed answer after you give permission in the app; returns a score and short feedback.
+Beginner guided selections are scored locally and are not sent to Vertex AI.
 Google’s Vertex AI generative AI terms apply; data sent through Vertex AI is not used to train Google’s foundation models.

-- Cloud Firestore — stores anonymous gameplay events, your round/session documents, optional public result share snapshots you create, and your optional feedback.
+• Cloud Firestore — stores anonymous gameplay events, your round/session documents, optional public result share snapshots, friend handles, invitation and friendship state, track-specific scores used for friend-only rankings, and your optional feedback.

 Google’s privacy commitments for these services live at firebase.google.com/support/privacy and cloud.google.com/terms/cloud-privacy-notice.